manahiljawed-mj/Java/README.md

 1. **📝 Basic Java Codes**: This folder contains fundamental Java programs.

-2. **🏛️ OOP with Java**: This folder contains programs related to Object-Oriented Programming in Java.

-3. **🗂️ Data Structures with Java**: This folder includes implementations of various data structures.
+2. **🏛️ OOP AND DataStructures**: This folder contains programs related to Object-Oriented Programming in Java and includes implementations of various data structure.

 ## 🚀 Running the Code